 Bumble bee body size variation and its consequences

 Body size is a fundamental trait.
-Across species, size is directly related to energetics and thermoregulation.
-Size variation can translate to variation in resource use and in the ability to tolerate different abiotic conditions.
+Size directly relates to energetics and thermoregulation, and size variation can translate to variation in resource use and the ability to tolerate different abiotic conditions.
 In bees, interspecific size variation is substantial and functionally meaningful.
 Yet, within-species size variation is poorly understood, and it is largely unknown how this variation may relate to other aspect of bees’ natural history.

 Experimental plant demography